ajhenley/gitbook/working_with_files.md

 {%endace%}

 ####Your assignment
 Create a program that will prompt for 15 temperatures and save the temperatures to a file.
+Then read the temperatures from the file.